TomasJLuis/mt-slimes-redone/readme.txt

 - Original sounds for slime jump, land and death by Dr. Minky under licence CC BY 3.0. http://www.freesound.org/people/DrMinky/sounds/

-- Source code and images by Tomas J. Luis under WTFPL.
+- Source code and images by TomasJLuis under WTFPL.

           DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

+ Copyright (C) 2004 Sam Hocevar <sam@hocevar.net>

  Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

             DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

+  0. You just DO WHAT THE FUCK YOU WANT TO.